How to Export WordPress Posts

 Can I Export WordPress Pages?

-Yes.
 There are no major differences between exporting WordPress pages versus exporting posts.
 Just select Pages instead of Posts as the export type and WP All Export will adjust accordingly.
+See How to Export WordPress Pages.

 Export images along with their WordPress type or custom post type.